 Another test is performed only when doctors suspect a patient has lung cancer.
 In this test, called sputum cytology, the doctor collects and tests a sample of thick phlegm that the patient coughed up from the lungs.
 This test may reveal abnormalities like blood or cancerous cells in the phlegm.

 For mesothelioma and lung cancer, treatment options largely depend on how much the cancer has spread.
-Most treatment plans include some combination of surgery, radiation therapy and/or chemotherapy.
+Most treatment plans include some combination of surgery, radiation therapy or chemotherapy.

 If the cancer is localized to the lung area, surgery may be able to remove all or most of the tumor growth.
 But surgeries vary by specific type of cancer.

-For both types of cancer, chemotherapy and radiation therapy are also considered standard courses of treatment.
+For both types of cancer, chemotherapy and radiation therapy are also considered as possible additional approaches to treatment.
 If the mesothelioma or lung cancer is localized, either treatment can be used to shrink tumor growth and potentially kill all tumor cells.
 When used in this potentially curative way, chemotherapy and radiation therapy are typically combined with surgery.
 These treatments can still be used if the cancer has spread beyond its original location.
 In these cases, treatments are palliative and aim to reduce symptoms.

-One year after diagnosis, survival rates for lung cancer and mesothelioma are close: 42 percent for lung cancer patients 39 percent for mesothelioma patients.
+One year after diagnosis, survival rates for lung cancer and mesothelioma are close: 42 percent for lung cancer patients and 39 percent for mesothelioma patients.
 Survival rates diverge after several years, with lung cancer patients having a long-term survival advantage.
-A decade after diagnosis, 10 percent of lung cancer patients and 4 percent of mesothelioma patients are alive.

 Beyond the statistics, though, is the need for someone with an asbestos cancer to secure an accurate diagnosis: Is it asbestos-related lung cancer or is it mesothelioma?
 The next step would be to formulate the best individual treatment plan.